researchart/fse20/submissions/functional/README.md

 ### lib/Analysis/Executor.cpp
 The `Executor::updatePointsToOnCallSymbolic` function computes the abstraction of the current symbolic state (located at the entry of some function).
-The `Executor::analyzeTargetFunction` function computes the abstraction, runs the pointer analysis, and then inspects the results.
+The `Executor::analyzeTargetFunction` function computes the abstraction of the current symbolic state, runs the pointer analysis on the target function, and then inspects the results.

-The client analyses are in `/src/client-{chopper,resolution,wit}`, which are just `/src/pspa-master` with respective client built on top.
+The client analyses are in `/src/client-{chopper,resolution,wit}`, which are derived from `/src/pspa-master` with the respective client built on top.
 If you make any changes, running `make` in the corresponding ´-build´ directory (`/src/client-{chopper,resolution,wit}-build`) will enable you to re-run our experiments.